 As companies grow, so do their workforces.
-In order to keep workforce data up to date, organized, and easily accessible, many companies are implementing HCM systems into their business strategies.
+In order to keep workforce data up to date, organized, and easily accessible, many companies are implementing Accounting systems (QuickBooks) into their business strategies.
 Because the analysis of this information is now automated, it can easily and accurately drive managing everyday tasks set forth by the CRM system.

 3. Easily transfer knowledge

 When companies are growing, CRM systems facilitate information sharing with new team members.
 Instead of giving various files or handwritten notes to new team members, these systems let businesses share organized customer data.

 Rather than trying to pass data from older team members to the next generation, CRM systems simplify knowledge sharing.
 These systems can act as depositories for tips or tricks for dealing with difficult customers and facilitate communication among team members.

 Additionally, CRM systems compile relevant information in one place and designate who can see and share that data.
 These two benefits allow companies to exercise prudence when sharing data among team members.